Leadership for development: where does political will come from?

 Why political settlements matter: 5 October 2017, ODI, London

-Join us to discuss the findings and implications of the research presented in a recent Special Issue of the Journal of International Development, co-edited by Alina Rocha Menocal (DLP and ODI) and Jan Pospisil (Political Settlements Research Programme at the University of Edinburgh).
+This event was held to discuss the findings and implications of research presented in a Special Issue of the Journal of International Development, co-edited by Alina Rocha Menocal (DLP and ODI) and Jan Pospisil (Political Settlements Research Programme at the University of Edinburgh).
 See event details

 How Change Happens: Seminar by Duncan Green, 19 January 2017, Birmingham UK

 What works in achieving progressive change?
 How do power and systems shape change, and how can you influence them?
-Join Duncan Green, Strategic Adviser at Oxfam GB, to discuss the themes of his new book How Change Happens.
-The presentation will be followed by a drinks reception and book signing.
+At this event Duncan Green, Strategic Adviser at Oxfam GB, discussed the themes of his new book How Change Happens.
 See event details

 Political settlements and public service performance: 12-14 April 2016, Singapore

-This conference considers public service reform through the political settlement lens, with a focus on non-crisis countries.
+This conference considered public service reform through the political settlement lens, with a focus on non-crisis countries.
 How can the impact of public administration for development in any particular political system be maximised?
-This event will bring together development professionals, academics and government and civil society representatives.
-It is hosted by the UNDP Global Centre for Public Service Excellence in partnership with DLP and the Centre for Public Impact.
-Among the speakers are Verena Fritz, Mushtaq Khan, Brian Levy, DLP's Alina Rocha Menocal, and Michael Woolcock.
+The event brought together development professionals, academics and government and civil society representatives.
+It was hosted by the UNDP Global Centre for Public Service Excellence in partnership with DLP and the Centre for Public Impact.
+Among the speakers were Verena Fritz, Mushtaq Khan, Brian Levy, DLP's Alina Rocha Menocal, and Michael Woolcock.
 See event details

 Power, Politics and Positive Deviance: DLP Annual Conference 2016